IsmaelHG/UndervoltPatchMacBook/README.md

 Full explanation about how this mod works will be available on the next days at my [site](https://ismaelhg.github.io/)

 This tutorial is currently only for Haswell based macs (2013-2014).
 Macs with Broadwell CPUs (2015) are already unlocked.
 Support for Skylake/Kaby Lake models (2016-2017) is expected on the future.
+Macs with Ivy Bridge (M2012 - E2013) are supported but not tested.

 Once you follow the steps, you should be able to write on "MSR 0x150" which basically means you can do Undervolting with VoltageShift/Volta/ThrottleStop on your Mac.